noirello/pyorc/docs/api.rst

     fields can be selected with dotted format.
 For example a file with a ``struct<first:struct<second:int>>`` schema the second column can be selected as ``["first.second"]``.

+    For decimal, date and timestamp ORC types the default converters from Python objects can be change by setting a dictionary to the `converters` parameter.
+The dictionary's keys must be a :class:`TypeKind` and the values must implement the ORCConverter abstract class.

     :param object fileo: a writeable binary file-like object.
     :param typedescription|str schema: the ORC schema of the file.